 The outskirts of Milano

-The only time I saw something of the outskirts of Milan, was when I was approaching city by train to the west (from Genova) and leaving it from the north (to Bergamo).
-I noticed that there hardly was any rundown buildings or slums, except for the graffitti and backyards that you can see from railtracks in cities all over the world.
-Except for normal midsized apartment buildings and some commie highrise districts, I saw some office districts in the northern suburbs.
+What you when reaching Milano from the outskirts is thereare hardly was any rundown buildings or slums, except for the graffitti and backyards that you can see from railtracks in cities all over the world.
+Except for normal midsized apartment buildings and some commie highrise districts, there are some office districts in the northern suburbs.
+To the Northwest, halfway to Malpensa Airport, is Fiera Milan Rho, a fairground complex surrounded by office highrises.

-The skyline of a glass highrise complex in the northern outskirts of Milano.
+The skyline of the Fiera glass highrise complex in the northern outskirts of Milano.

 Some office blocks seen from the Milano Rogoreda station in the northern outskirts.